14th Engineer Battalion: Operation Iraqi Freedom

 The 14th Combat Engineer Battalion deployed to Iraq in support of Operation Iraqi Freedom (OIF 1) with the 555th Engineer Brigade and the 4th Infantry Division (United States) from April 2003 to April 2004.
 During this time the battalion supported numerous missions and was most noted for starting Operation Trailblazer to search for and destroy improvised explosive devices (IEDs).
 The battalion received the Valorous Unit Award for its efforts.
 The 14th returned to Iraq a second time with the 555th Combat Support Brigade (Maneuver Enhancement) from November 2005 to October 2006 for OIF 05-07 to continue this mission using new state of the art armored route clearance equipment in support of the 101st Airborne Division and Multi-National Division North.
 The 122nd Engineer Company (South Carolina Army National Guard) was attached to the battalion to form Task Force Trailblazer.
 The 14th completed over 100 construction projects, cleared thousands of kilometers of road, and neutralized an astonishing number of over 700 IEDs.
 Encountering over 1000 counting detonations.
 The battalion received the Meritorious Unit Commendation and was awarded the Combat Action Battalion Streamer for 67% of Soldiers in the battalion earning the Combat Action Badge.

-The Rugged Battalion transformed to a modular combat effects battalion in February 2007 and inactivated its Companies A and C. Its lettered companies were replaced with: 570th and 571st Engineer Companies, 22nd Clearance Company, and the 610th Engineer Support Company.
+The Rugged Battalion transformed to a modular combat effects battalion in February 2007 and inactivated its Companies A and C. Its lettered companies were replaced with: 570th and 571st Sapper Companies, 22nd Clearance Company, and the 610th Engineer Support Company.
 A Forward Support Company (FSC) and Headquarters and Headquarters Company (HHC) are assigned to the battalion.

 The battalion returned for its third and longest tour in Iraq for OIF 08-09 from 12 April 2008 – 1 July 2009 where it provided route clearance, construction, and Iraqi Army partnership throughout the country.
 It cleared over 140 IEDs, completed 122 troop construction projects, managed $34 million in Commanders Emergency Relief Projects to improve civil capacity, and trained elements of four Iraqi Field Engineer Regiments.

 The battalion participated in every Iraqi campaign except New Dawn.